Banner image: Ubisoft North America

 In Bomb, Lesion's Gu Mines can prevent an attacker from planting the defuser.
 An attacker can't plant under the effects of Lesion's mines, so the operator will be forced to stop and spend valuable seconds removing the poisonous gadget.

 With all of that in mind, it's easy to comprehend why Lesion is a strong operator in Rainbow Six Siege.
-It's a very good addition when facing a team who rushes the site.
+It's a very good addition when facing a team that rushes the site.
 It's also very useful when trying to waste the attacker's time.

 To get the best out of Lesion, you must play him as a flex, and place the mines in tactical spots.
 Placing them in the middle of corridors or on important stairs is always a good move.
 Nevertheless, players usually place them on doors or entry points to the main site, to prevent attackers from getting in -- and in case they do, it gets easier to deal with them.